anynines/klutchio/docs/for-developers/tutorials/index.md

 You've successfully accomplished the following steps:
-✅ Called the kubectl bind plugin to start the interactive binding process ✅ Authorized the management cluster to manage the selected API on your consumer cluster.
+✅ Called the kubectl bind plugin to start the interactive binding process ✅ Authorized the management cluster to manage the selected API on your App Cluster.
 ✅ You've bound the postgresqlinstances resource.
 You can now apply instances of this resource, for example with the following yaml: